How many times have you caught yourself trying to change things that the other person does or says?

 If the relationship is with your parents, you obviously can’t “leave” them as you would with a friendship or a romantic relationship.

-In this case, try to enjoy what you like of them and find ways to manage what you don’t.
+In this case, try to enjoy what you like about them and find ways to manage what you don’t.

 I hope this post helped you, so you can stop fighting with what you can’t fight and learn to focus on what you can.

-If you have any question, write it in the comments.
+If you have any questions, write it in the comments.